Skip to content

 • Z-axis (torch tip direction): Points where the torch is aimed - must align with surface normal to be perpendicular to pipe

-• X-axis (torch advance direction): Points along the welding direction - we choose this to be along the pipe axis =
+• X-axis (torch advance direction): Points along the welding direction - tangent to the pipe circumference (direction torch moves around the circle in the YZ plane)

-• Y-axis (torch side direction): Points to the side of the torch - calculated automatically to complete a right-handed coordinate system
+• Y-axis (pipe axis direction): Points along the pipe axis - calculated automatically to complete a right-handed coordinate system

 Why these choices?